Refuge room: the solution for your hypersensitive child?

 • Open shelves for clear visual organization

-• Dynamic stools or poufs for regulation moments
+• Stools or ottomans for regulation moments

-• Weighted blankets for a soothing pressure sensation
+• Weighted blankets for calming pressure sensation

 Practical solutions for moments of sensory overload